jwdempsey/SongCast/README.md

 clientId="clientId from Spotify"
 clientSecret="clientSecret from Spotify"
 ```
-8. Start Songcast by calling "node index.js"
+9. Start Songcast by calling "node index.js"
-9. Setup Songcast skill on Amazon Dev Console
+10. Setup Songcast skill on Amazon Dev Console
-10. Copy utterances/schema into app on Amazon (can be found by running in dev mode and hitting localhost:3000/songcast)
+11. Copy utterances/schema into app on Amazon (can be found by running in debug mode and hitting localhost:3000/songcast after getting a valid Spotify token)
-11. Setup Account linking using Auth Code Grant as the Authorization Grant Type
+12. Setup Account linking using Auth Code Grant as the Authorization Grant Type
-12. Copy ngrok URL into app on Amazon
+13. Copy ngrok URL into app on Amazon

 ### Current Utterances supported
 ```